FajerAA4/ICS344_DVSA_Project/README.md

 | [9](./lesson-09-vulnerable-dependencies) | Vulnerable Dependencies | `node-serialize` (no patch available) enabled RCE | `DVSA-ORDER-MANAGER` Lambda | Code: remove `node-serialize`, use `JSON.parse()` |
 | 10 | Unhandled Exceptions | Missing input validation/exception handling leaked stack traces and file paths | `DVSA-ORDER-BILLING` Lambda | Code: add input validation + generic error responses |

-> Lessons linked above (1, 3, 5, 7, 9) have full standalone walkthroughs in their own folders.
-The remaining lessons (2, 4, 6, 8, 10) are summarized below and documented in the main project report.

 ---

 ## How this repo is organized